topfunky/katacoda-dev/consul-security-tls/step2.md

 `docker logs server`{{execute T2}}

-Alternatively you can reach the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to be redirected to the Consul UI.
+Or you can click the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to be redirected to the Consul UI.

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
   The current configuration leaves the HTTP interface open for the UI so to permit you to access it without setting a client certificate for your browser.
-To complete configuration and prevent the UOI to be accessed over HTTP you can add the following to your server configuration:<br>
+To complete configuration and prevent the UI to be accessed over HTTP you can add the following to your server configuration:<br>
   ```
   "ports": {
     "http": -1,